A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Contemporary style and classic cooking

 Bread Street Kitchen & Bar combines striking contemporary style with traditional British cooking.
-A restaurant from Gordon Ramsay, this place has a distinctive tiled floor and offers a number of menus, including a chef's table experience.
+Gordon Ramsay's restaurant at Battersea Power Station has a distinctive tiled floor and offers a number of menus, including a chef's table experience.
 Breakfast and brunch are available and the main menu includes popular dishes like steak and a signature burger.

 Cinnamon Kitchen